New for 2019:

 The Carmel Valley Double (CVD) is a private event for XeDapViet Cycling Club members Only.
 Registration fee includes membership in the XeDapViet Cycling Club through December 31st, 2019.

 The time limit will be 20 Hours.
 The event has an open start window from 04:00 to 06:00.
-All double century riders MUST be on the course by 06:00.
+All riders MUST be on the course by 06:00.
 Riders have until midnight to complete (with intermediate cut-off times at rest stops that correlate to a midnight finish).

 This is an endurance ride, not a race, not a timed event.
 Ride your bike with friends, take in the scenery.
 Just finish!